sett4/duckhist/README.md

 # duckhist

-A Go program that stores zsh command history in DuckDB.
+A Go program that stores zsh command history in SQLite.

 ## Overview

-duckhist is a Go language program designed to store zsh command history in DuckDB.
+duckhist is a Go language program designed to store zsh command history in SQLite.
 It manages command history chronologically and enables efficient searching.

 ## Features

-- Store zsh command history in DuckDB
+- Store zsh command history in SQLite
 - Display command history in chronological order (newest first)
 - Filter command history based on current directory
 - Incremental search integration with peco/fzf